Holy Wisdom: Russian mysticism

 Lossky presents Divine Wisdom as an energy (and not an essence) of God, just as Faith, Hope and Charity are energies of God.

 Thomas Merton studied the Russian Sophiologists and praised Sophia in his poem titled "Hagia Sophia" (1963).

 The "sophological" approach of introducing Wisdom as a female principle in the Holy Trinity is closely paralleled by certain proposals made in feminist theology in the west.
 Thus, Elizabeth Johnson (1993) proposed the "application of Sophiological terminology to the Persons of the Holy Trinity" as a way of "normalizing feminine imagery for God".
 The parallels between the (apparently independent) currents of Russian mysticism and Western feminist theology was pointed out by Meehan (1996).

 Protestant mysticism

 Within the Protestant tradition in England, Jane Leade, 17th-century Christian mystic, Universalist, and founder of the Philadelphian Society, wrote copious descriptions of her visions and dialogues with the "Virgin Sophia" who, she said, revealed to her the spiritual workings of the Universe.

 Leade was hugely influenced by the theosophical writings of 16th century German Christian mystic Jakob Böhme, who also speaks of the Sophia in works such as The Way to Christ (1624).
 Jakob Böhme was very influential to a number of Christian mystics and religious leaders, including George Rapp and the Harmony Society.

+Shaker theology

+For Shakers, Holy Mother Wisdom "will come forth and be revealed in her true order; and will be known, even as the Eternal Father is known" (Divine Book of Holy and Eternal Wisdom; Part VI; Chapter 2; Verse 22).

+Interfaith links

+Through comparative religious studies, modern scholars found that the concept of Wisdom (Sophia) in the Old Testament has many similarities with the concept of Prajnaparamita in Buddhism, as both are considered to be the true nature of all phenomena, the true essence of all existences, the eternal mother that gives birth to all beings, and the transcendental wisdom leading to the ultimate Truth.

+Additionally, scholars found that the East Asian philosophical concept Tao has many similarities with the concept of Wisdom (Sophia) in the Old Testament (or Word / Logos in the New Testament), as both are described as the ultimate source of creation and are honored as the Mother of all things.